What New Furnace Efficiency Standards Mean for You in 2023

 How Condensing Furnaces Work

-A condensing furnace is a type of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This decreases the amount of energy wasted, increases energy efficiency and lowers greenhouse gas emissions.
-It also involves less natural gas to produce the same amount of heat when compared to other types of furnaces.
+A condensing furnace is a type of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
+This reduces the quantity of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
+It also involves less natural gas to generate the same volume of heat in comparison to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace varies on the brand, model and other factors.
-Usually, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the equipment may struggle with performance and ultimately fail earlier than anticipated.
+The life span of a condensing furnace is dependent on the brand, model and other factors.
+Generally speaking, a condensing furnace will last between 10-20 years with appropriate maintenance and regular service.
+If you don’t schedule routine maintenance, the equipment may struggle to perform as well, ultimately failing earlier than anticipated.

-Generally, condensing furnaces are more expensive than non-condensing furnaces.
-This is due to their increased efficiency and the extra hardware needed to capture any wasted heat from its exhaust gases.
-The added energy savings can frequently offset the price of purchase, however, so ultimately, it may be worth investing in a condensing furnace.
+Usually, condensing furnaces are more cost most to install than non-condensing furnaces.
+This is due to their increased efficiency and the additional features necessary to capture any wasted heat from its exhaust gases.
+However, the extra energy savings can frequently cover the cost of purchase.
+So long term, it may be worth investing in a condensing furnace.

 Guide to Variable-Speed Furnaces

-A variable-speed furnace can switch its fan speed based on the heating needs of your [[location]] home.
-It performs at a slower speed until there's a temperature decrease and then fires up to supply more heat.
-This type of system is much more efficient than traditional furnaces, as it only uses the amount of energy necessary to heat your home, saving you money in the long run.
+A variable-speed furnace can fine-tune its fan speed to minimize the energy necessary to satisfy the heating needs of your home.
+It operates at a slower speed until it notices a drop in temperature and then ramps up to generate more heat.
+This [precise fan is significantly more efficient than standard, single-speed furnaces, as it only utilizes the minimum amount of energy necessary to heat your home, saving you money in the long run.

 A variable-speed furnace doesn’t run all the time.
-Instead, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it takes to sustain that temperature.
+Alternatively, it runs at different speeds depending on the temperature in your Temple/Belton home as well as the amount of energy it needs to maintain that temperature.

-When too much energy is essential to maintain your chosen temperature level, the furnace will switch to a higher speed in order to keep up with demand.
-This allows for more efficient heating and cooling in your home while also providing quieter operation.
+When sufficient energy is needed to maintain your set temperature level, the furnace will increase to a higher speed in order to keep up with demand.
+This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces